-Microbiological Contaminants (complete if fecal- indicator detected) Total No. of Detections Sample Dates MCL [MRDL] PHG (MCLG) [MRDLG] Typical Source of Contaminant E. coli 0 (0) Human and animal fecal waste Enterococci TT N/A Human and animal fecal waste Coliphage TT N/A Human and animal fecal waste
+Microbiological Contaminants (complete if fecal- indicator detected) Total No. of Detections Sample Dates MCL [MRDL] PHG (MCLG) [MRDLG] Typical Source of Contaminant E. coli (In the year) 2023 0 (0) Human and animal fecal waste Enterococci (In the year) 2023 TT N/A Human and animal fecal waste Coliphage (In the year) 2023 TT N/A Human and animal fecal waste